 - Add the crispy chicken pieces to the sauce mixture.
 Mix and flip the chicken quickly to coat the surface with the sauce.
 Once there is no more sauce left in the pan, remove from heat, and serve.

 You will notice we only a small amount of water constitutes the sauce, as we want a concentrated sauce with intense flavor to coat the meat without wetting the surface too much.
 This method is our way to preserve the crispiness of the chicken, and it works.

 If you add more water to the sauce, coupled with using a cornstarch slurry to thicken the diluted sauce, all the effort to deep-fry the chicken until crispy will be wasted.
-We want the sauce with intense flavor cling on to the crispy surface, not to let the chicken inundated by a pool of cornstarch paste.
+We want the sauce with intense flavor to cling on to the crispy surface, not to let the chicken be inundated by a pool of cornstarch paste.

 Garnish and serve

 We garnish the General Tso’s Chicken with shredded scallion and chopped red chiles.
 It is not necessary to have elaborate garnishing, as the chicken will disappear from the plate in no time.
 You may also sprinkle some toasted sesame seeds on top.
 It is best to serve with white rice.

 I have just shown you our General Tso’s Chicken recipe and all the trade secrets behind the scene, nothing is left untold.
 My goal is to make it clear to you so that you can replicate it at home wherever you are living.

 If you have any doubts, please leave your comments below.
 I will update this recipe whenever it is necessary to make every point clear and concise.